zriyansh/signoz.io/docs/userguide/collecting-ecs-sidecar-infra.md

     There are two ways to grant access to the Parameter store:

-    - **Attach AWS Managed Policies:** If the role doesn't already have the `AmazonSSMReadOnlyAccess` policy attached, you can attach this managed policy to grant read-only access to the Systems Manager Parameter Store.
-This access is necessary for the task to retrieve the SigNoz configuration.
+    - **Attach AWS Managed Policies:** If the role doesn't already have the following policies, attach them:
+        - `AmazonSSMReadOnlyAccess`
+        - `CloudWatchLogsFullAccess`

     - **Add Inline Policy:** Alternatively, for more granular control, you can create an inline policy that specifically grants access to only the necessary resources in the Parameter Store.
 The JSON for the inline policy will be: